 We are excited to kick off a new video and podcast series—School Choice in Pop Culture—where our team chats about how school choice is represented in popular TV shows and movies.
 In this episode, two fans of The West Wing, our Director of National Research Mike McShane and our CRM and Email Marketing Manager Abby Hayes, discuss four clips from the popular early-2000s television series.
 In the show, the U.S. president, his staff and the District of Columbia’s mayor are debating whether to enact a pilot school voucher program in D.C.

-For the best experience, watch the video below, which includes clips from the show and fun fact pop-ups.
-Just want to listen to the audio?
-Scroll below the video to play the podcast-only version.
+For the best experience, watch the video, which includes clips from the show and fun fact pop-ups.

 Mike McShane: Alright, greetings and welcome to another edition of EdChoice Chats.
 Today’s episode is going to be a little different.
 We’re not going to be talking necessarily about the new research study that’s coming out, or if you’re used to my cool schools podcast, we’re not actually going to be talking about cool schools.
 This podcast is part of a new series that we’re doing, where we look at school choice and education policy in pop culture.

 Hello, youths.
 Hope this is interesting to you.
 No, we were talking, it was actually a really fun conversation that we had around the office one day.
 It was thinking about different ways in which we can sort of, talk to people about school choice.
 We spend a lot of time doing research, but that can be kind of inaccessible.
 We talk about politics, and that turns a lot of people off.
 What if we talked about it via pop culture, because it actually pops up in a few different places.